-Q: Can I view all my accounts via the Internet?
+Q: Can I view all my accounts online?

-A: Yes, upon signing up to access your accounts online through AmericanBank Online, you will be able to view checking, savings, money market, certificates of deposit, loan and mortgage account information.
+A: Yes, through AmericanBank Online or Mobile, you will be able to view checking, savings, money market, certificates of deposit, loan and mortgage account information.

 Q: What is the difference between my “Current Balance” and my “Available Balance”?